How to Start an LLC

 Accounting and Bookkeeping

-Proper financial record-keeping is crucial for tax compliance, business decision-making, and maintaining your LLC’s legal protections.
+Proper financial record-keeping is key for tax compliance, business decision-making, and maintaining your LLC’s legal protections.
 You need a system to track income, expenses, and generate reports for tax preparation.

 Your accounting options include: